vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 ## Prepend

-In order to use the `++` append list operator without having to step through an entire list which could very well be comprised of a million misbehaving critters it would make more sense to have the list on the right-hand side of the operator.
+In order to use the `++` list operator without having to step through an entire list which could very well be comprised of a million misbehaving critters it would be more sensible to have the list on the right-hand side of the operator.

 <div class="element img">